omar304simcoe-source/LogisticsLingo/README.md

 ### OpenAI API Issues
 - Verify your API key is correct and has sufficient credits
 - Check that the `OPENAI_API_KEY` environment variable is set

+### Authentication Issues
+- **"No authorization code provided" error**:
+  - Ensure the redirect URL `https://logistics-lingo.vercel.app/auth/callback` is added to your Supabase project's allowed redirect URLs
+  - Go to Supabase Dashboard → Authentication → URL Configuration → Redirect URLs
+  - Add both production and development URLs

+- **"Authentication failed" or "Invalid code" errors**:
+  - Check that the email confirmation link hasn't expired (they expire after 24 hours)
+  - Verify the redirect URL in your Supabase settings matches exactly what's in your code
+  - Check Vercel logs for detailed error messages

+- **Email confirmation not working**:
+  - Verify `emailRedirectTo` in sign-up matches your Supabase redirect URL settings
+  - Check spam folder for confirmation emails
+  - Ensure email templates are configured in Supabase Dashboard

 ## License
 // trigger build